10 steps on how to plan a community event

 9. It’s finally here, so go have fun!

 You’ve worked hard for this very moment, so enjoy it.
-All too often, the event planner is the one who has the hardest time enjoying it.
+All too often, the community event planner is the one who has the hardest time enjoying it.
 Mingle with your neighbors, and take pride in what you’ve created.

 10. Follow up with a survey and thank you notes.